canonical/launchpad-manual/docs/developer/explanation/bug-triage-process-background.rst

 bugs to buckets: every bucket makes the heuristics more complex.

-Given that we have a freshness tolerance for most bugs of some months, that we don't want to update many bugs when a single bugshuffles in front, and that because we have more bugs coming in than we fix - we need three or perhaps four
+Given that we have a freshness tolerance for most bugs of some months, that we don't want to update many bugs when a single bug shuffles in front, and that because we have more bugs coming in than we fix - we need three or perhaps four
 buckets: